Qluxzz/random-playlist/README.md

 This script creates random Spotify playlists

 # Example
- random_track.py --amount 10 --artist "Tom Petty" --username <spotify-username>
+ random-playlist.py --amount 10 --artist "Tom Petty" --username 'your-username-here'

  This above example would create a random playlist with 10 tracks by Tom Petty